brainboxdotcc/ssod/docs/beginners/creating_game_locations.md

 ---

-## 📸 Example

-This is a snapshot of Location 1 — showing links, prose, and structure.

----

 Once your location is stable, narratively sound, and technically clean — you can link it into the main world!

 Ready to build?
 Pick a number, and begin your story.